friedemannbartels/latex-pagelayout/README.md

-## What is Xput
+# The pagelayout LaTeX class

-Xput is a LaTeX class to layout graphic rich, perfectly typeset, and print ready PDFs.
-It provides simple macros to put content on a page declaratively.
-Generic and custom templates, automatic grid layout, and a simple and consistent user interface help you to create layouts with ease.
+The pagelayout class enables you to layout pages declaratively using simple macros for pages, covers, grids, templates, text, and graphics to create graphic rich, perfectly typeset, and print ready PDFs.

 The integration of [Inkscape](https://inkscape.org) allows your to create box shadows.
 Text shadows and SVG filters are ideas for future releases.

 The integration of [ImageMagick](https://imagemagick.org) allows you to configure compression and sharpening for bitmap graphics to export web, print or preview versions of your document.
 Parallelized image optimization, caching, and a draft mode enable fast PDF creation and a responsive workflow, even for large documents with lots of photos and graphics.

-Xput also integrates the [TikZ](https://www.ctan.org/pkg/pgf) and [tcolorbox](https://www.ctan.org/pkg/tcolorbox) LaTeX packages.
+The pagelayout class also integrates the [TikZ](https://www.ctan.org/pkg/pgf) and [tcolorbox](https://www.ctan.org/pkg/tcolorbox) LaTeX packages.

 ## Quick Start